What are the most profitable different types of digital products to sell online?

 Compensate for your weaknesses and develop your strengths

 We go into this in detail in the Productise Your Expertise programme, which supports you through six months of developing your products and marketing systems.
-But the short version with my top tips is to find other people who complement you.
-If you want to build a written product, but have challenges in writing, find a co-writer or paid writer and use recording or diagramming to get your thoughts out of your head.
+But the short version is to find other people who complement you.
+If you want to build a written product but have challenges in writing, find a co-writer or paid writer and use recording or diagramming to get your thoughts out of your head.